elixir-europe/rdmkit/pages/your_tasks/machine_actionability.md

 For machine-actionability and interoperability, you should consider:
 1. File formats that are data exchange formats (e.g. JSON, XML).
-2. (Meta)Data schemas recognised and accepted by communities as standards (e.g. ISA model or OME data model).
+2. (Meta)Data schemas recognised and accepted by communities as standards (e.g. ISA model, OME data model).
 The (meta)data schema describes the relations, such as hierarchy, of the elements that constitute the (meta)data model or structure.
 3. Sets of metadata attributes or metadata checklists recognised and accepted by communities (e.g. MIAPPE, ENA Samples checklists), that capture reporting best practice in the field.
 4. Controlled vocabularies and ontologies recognised and accepted by communities to convey meaning or semantics (e.g. EFO, OBI).

 #### File format

 * Information contained in a digital object is only as accessible as the [file format](https://opendatahandbook.org/glossary/en/terms/file-format/) it is saved in.
 A file format is the way that information is encoded for storage in a computer file.
 This is often indicated by the file extension, e.g. .csv for a CSV file.
 Different file formats are preferred for different purposes.
 For instance:
-  * PDF is tailored to store and display text and graphics to humans, according to specific layout, but it is not suitable for exchanging information between machines.
+  * PDF is tailored to store and display text and graphics to humans, according to specific layouts, but it is not suitable for exchanging information between machines.
-  * CSV is appropriate to exchange plain text information in a tabular format.
+  * CSV is appropriate to exchange plain text information in a tabular format, but its flat nature makes a challenge to describe more complex relationships between information.
   * XML and JSON formats are widely used for data exchange between systems (such as softwares, platforms or hardwares) and on the web.
 Both are easy to read and interpreted by machines, but not very human-readable.

 * Exchange file formats using key-value pairs, such as .xml and .json, can wrap or encode the information to be sent or exchanged in a hierarchical (tree) data model.